Does Peeing Help You Sober Up?

 Why Doesn’t Peeing Help You Eliminate Alcohol?

-Toxins are naturally eliminated through urination and defecation.
-It takes time for your body to break down alcohol and release these toxins.
 Depending on your blood alcohol level, this could take several hours or days to complete.
 However, peeing will not speed up this process, so it won’t help you sober up.
+You might have heard drinking plenty of water helps you beat a drug or alcohol urine test.

-You might have heard drinking lots of water helps you beat a drug or alcohol urine test.
 Excessive water dilutes urine but doesn’t speed up the liver’s job of metabolizing alcohol.
+It can sometimes cause liver damage.
+(4)

 Drinking lots of water can help flush alcohol already processed and make your urine harder to test.
 However, there is no fool-proof way to beat an alcohol sobriety test by diluting your urine.